 Catering "on the move"

-We have a 12v 50 litre fridge and a 67 litre Waeco coolbox which we pack with food to last our group for 3 days in the desert.
+We carry a 60 litre ARB fridge and a 67 litre Waeco coolbox which we pack with food to last our group for up to 3 days in the desert.
 Although we are in sparsely populated areas, we do know where all the small supermarkets are located which gives us a chance to replenish our food stocks.

 We have at least one BBQ per trip and offer steak, marinated chicken, grilled veg, salads, bread and hummus.